boldbi/boldbi-kubernetes/README.md

-# Bold BI on AKS using Istio ingress gateway
+# Bold BI on AKS using Istio gateway

 Bold BI can be deployed on Azure Kubernetes cluster using Istio ingress gateway.
 Please follow the below documents for Bold BI deployment.